 When it comes to how American children are exposed to gun violence, gunfire at schools is just the tip of the iceberg–every year, more than 3,500 children and teens are shot and killed and 15,000 more are shot and injured.
 An estimated 3 million children in the US are exposed to shootings per year.
 Firearms are the leading cause of death for children and teens.
 Witnessing shootings—whether in their schools, their communities or their homes–can have a devastating impact.
 Children exposed to violence, crime, and abuse are more likely to abuse drugs and alcohol; suffer from depression, anxiety, and posttraumatic stress disorder; fail or have difficulties in school; and engage in criminal activity.

 Everytown tracks every time a firearm discharges a live round inside or into a school building or on or onto a school campus or grounds, as documented by the press.
 Incidents in which guns were brought into schools but not discharged are not included.
 The map reflects incidents that resulted in death or injury—as well as those in which no one was injured.
-Media reports are the primary source of the information provided.
+The information provided is primarily sourced from media reports and the K-12 School Shooting Database.
 We conduct an annual, comprehensive review of our database, which incorporates new information that may have emerged since we originally tracked the incidents as well as any new incidents that weren’t initially identified but found through later research.